Get Started

 Our Texas Registered Agent Service

-Texas Registered Agent provides everything your business needs for $99 per year:
+We provide everything your business needs for $99 per year:

 The process is straightforward.
 When you sign up, we give you the information you need to update your registered agent with the Texas Secretary of State.
 The state charges a $15 filing fee to make the change.
 Once your update is processed, we start receiving documents on your behalf immediately.